 The expert craftsmanship of a qualified installer is key to helping you create this complex vision.
 Likewise, rely on your Certified Ceramic Tile Specialist (CCTS) to help you select tile shapes and colors that will work for both the original pattern and then as it is multiplied across the floor.

-The corridor floor tile pattern creates repeating “walkways” — thus its name.
-This is basically a floor tile pattern where columns of smaller rectangle or square tiles divide areas of tile.
+The corridor pattern creates repeating “walkways” — thus its name.
+This is basically a tile pattern where columns of smaller rectangle tiles or square divide areas of tile.

 You can make each “corridor” into divisible tile sizes for the creative example we’ve shown.
 If you want an interesting backdrop for a monochromatic color scheme, you’ll find a friend in this tile design.